YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 The YottaDB Go wrapper requires a minimum YottaDB version of r1.20 and is tested with a minimum Go version of 1.6.2.
 If the Golang packages on your operating system are older, and the Go wrapper does not work, please obtain and install a newer Golang implementation.
-The following additional Go packages are also required: XYZ [currently no additional packages are believed to be required, but need to document one way or the other].

 The Go Quick Start assumes that YottaDB has already been installed as described in the `Quick Start`_ section.
 After completing step 1